aparo/pyes/docs/guide/reference/api/delete-by-query.rst

 Request Body
 ============

-The delete by query can use the :ref:`Query DSL <es-guide-reference-api-guide-reference-query-dsl>`  within its body in order to express the query that should be executed and delete all documents.
+The delete by query can use the :ref:`Query DSL <es-guide-reference-query-dsl>`  within its body in order to express the query that should be executed and delete all documents.
 The body content can also be passed as a REST parameter named **source**.

 Distributed